-Worldwide insurance and reinsurance market conditions continued to be very competitive.
+Worldwide insurance and reinsurance market conditions continued to be very competitive, particularly in the casualty lines of business.
 Generally, there was ample insurance and reinsurance capacity relative to demand.
-We noted, however, that in many markets and lines during 2009, the rates of decline have slowed, pricing in some segments was relatively flat and there was upward movement in some others, particularly property catastrophe coverage.
+We noted, however, that in many markets and lines during 2009 and 2010, the rates of decline have slowed, pricing in some segments was relatively flat and there was upward movement in some others, particularly property catastrophe coverage in Latin America and Australia where there have been significant losses.
 Competition and its effect on rates, terms and conditions vary widely by market and coverage yet continues to be most prevalent in the U.S. casualty insurance and reinsurance markets.
-The U.S. insurance markets in which we participate were extremely competitive as well, particularly in the workers' compensation, public entity and contractor sectors.
+The U.S. insurance markets in which we participate were extremely competitive as well.